 - Can range from a small coin-sized spot to covering the entire substrate surface

-- Produces a distinctive musty, earthy smell when established
+- Produces a distinctive sharp, chemical smell when established

 - Spreads rapidly once it begins sporulating — a small patch today becomes a fully green block by tomorrow